 Colgate’s Department of Educational Studies offers teacher certification programs for those planning to teach in grades 1 through 12.
-There are certification programs at both the undergraduate (for both elementary and secondary) and at the graduate level (for secondary certification only).
+There are certification programs at both the undergraduate (for both elementary and secondary) and at the graduate level (for both elementary and secondary certification).
 Students wishing to teach at the elementary level (grades 1–6) earn a teaching certificate in Childhood Education.
 Students seeking elementary certification can major in any subject.
 If students would like to major in Educational Studies they must obtain a total of 24 classes (96 credits on a semester-hour system) that are considered Liberal Arts and Sciences.
 At the secondary level (grades 7–12, what New York State terms Adolescence Education), Colgate offers certification in the following areas: biology, chemistry, earth science, English language arts, mathematics, physics, and social studies.
 Students seeking secondary certification should choose a major closely associated with the secondary subject they wish to teach.

 Students pursuing teaching certification typically take EDUC 101 as their first education course.
 Those interested in teacher certification should meet with the Director of Teacher Preparation as early as possible to develop a program of study that fulfills certification requirements.